logicaldoc/docker/README.md

 # LogicalDOC
 Official Docker image for LogicalDOC.

-Nore: This image requires to be connected to an external database
+**Note:** This image requires to be connected to an external database

 ## What is LogicalDOC ?
 The LogicalDOC is a flexible and highly performant Document Management System platform